securesecrets/shadejs/docs/CONTRIBUTING.md

 ## Pull Request Guidelines

-- Checkout a topic branch from the relevant branch, e.g. `main`, and merge back against that branch.
+- Checkout a topic branch from `develop`, and open pull requests against that branch.
+Develop is used as the staging branch for the next release.
+A release will be generated after merging develop -> main.

 - If adding a new feature: